How to Really Lose Weight with a Treadmill Desk

-At that point we began to research the kind of diet that several of my wife’s medical colleagues had great success with, namely a ketogenic diet.
+At that point we began to research the kind of diet that several of my wife’s medical colleagues had great success with — the ketogenic diet.
 There are several well known ketogenic diets such as Atkins and South Beach, that promoted a low-carb, high-protein regime.
-Newer diets like Ideal Protein (the one I’m on) and 30/10 (the one you see advertised on TV a lot) are a bit more advanced in also being low fat, and incorporating much tastier foods with higher-availability protein.
+Newer diets like Ideal Protein (the one I’m on) and 30/10 (the one you see advertised on TV) are a bit more advanced in also being low fat, and incorporating much tastier foods with higher-availability protein.
 The basic idea of a ketogenic diet is that you coax your body into changing from getting most of its calories from ingested carbohydrates to instead getting it from stored fat.
-As in, if you do it well, getting 60% or more of your daily calories from stored fat, and eating less than half of the calories a day that you used to.
+If you do keto right, 60 percent or more of your daily calories will come from stored fat while eating less than half of the calories per day you used to.

-The amazing thing is that once in ketosis you lose your hunger signal, because the body gets all the calories it needs from stored fat.
+The amazing thing is that once in ketosis, you lose your hunger signal because the body gets all of the calories it needs from stored fat.
 I’m simplifying things a bit for the sake of brevity, but this method of dieting, properly monitored (by your diet coach), can lead to fairly rapid weight loss.
-Here’s the rub, and it’s highly counter intuitive to anyone who has been struggling with losing weight: when you’re on a ketogenic diet you don’t want to partake in any cardio exercise, which can be counterproductive to the weight loss.
-That’s right, this diet demands that you avoid vigorous exercise, lest you exhaust the tiny amount of glycogen in your system and “bonk out” like a runner at the end of a marathon, only after 15 minutes.
+Here’s the rub, and it’s highly counter intuitive to anyone who has been struggling with losing weight: When you’re on a ketogenic diet, you don’t want to partake in any cardio exercise, which can be counterproductive to the weight loss.
+That’s right, this diet demands that you avoid vigorous exercise, lest you exhaust the tiny amount of glycogen in your system and “bonk out” like a runner at the end of a marathon.

 The beautiful thing about working at a treadmill desk is that it isn’t exercise.
 It’s the opposite of sitting, which is good.
 And it’s easy, because you never work up a sweat at 1 – 2 mph.
 Dr. James Levine of the Mayo Clinic coined the term for it, “NEAT” – or, “Non Exercise Activity Thermogenesis.”

 Working on a treadmill desk does raise your basal metabolic rate (resting heart rate) and allows you to burn an extra 100-130 calories per hour, but at a heart rate that’s just slightly elevated.
-Enough to pump more oxygen to your brain and improve your productivity and mental outlook, but not enough to go near the cardio heart rate zone.
-And so, I had the perfect marriage of a high-protein/low-fat/low-carb diet and a standing/walking desk regime that conspired to allowed me to drop 90 lbs and 12 inches around the waist – in less than seven months.
+That heart rate level is enough to pump more oxygen to your brain and improve your productivity and mental outlook, but not enough to go near the cardio heart rate zone.
+Thus, I had the perfect marriage of a high-protein/low-fat/low-carb diet and a standing/walking desk regime that conspired to allow me to drop 90 pounds and 12 inches around the waist – in less than seven months.

-I’ve already begun to introduce limited cardio exercise back in, most notably riding my bike again for the first time in many years, and with my kids (middle schoolers) for the first time in their lives.
-There’ve been many moments of delight along the way, like taking my first flight on an airline without having to ask for a belt extender, and being able to open up my laptop in my seat.
+I’ve already begun to introduce limited cardio exercise back in, most notably riding my bike again for the first time in many years, and now with my kids (middle schoolers) for the first time in their lives.
+There have been many moments of delight along the way, like taking my first flight on an airline without having to ask for a belt extender, and being able to open up my laptop in my seat.
 Being able to shop for clothes at regular shops instead of Big & Tall stores is another.
-Having gone this far, I’m determined to go all the way and get down to a BMI of 23, where the risks of cancer, heart disease and so many other modern ailments diminish drastically.
-Along with this new way of life is a staunch commitment to avoiding the chair as much as the sugar, to keep standing and walking while I work, just as I am as I type up this blog post.
+Having gone this far, I’m determined to go all the way and get down to a BMI of 23, where the risks of cancer and heart disease diminish drastically.
+Along with this new way of life, is a staunch commitment to avoiding the chair as much as the sugar; to keep standing and walking while I work, as I am right now typing this blog post.

-Important Lesson #4 has to do with organizational leadership.
+Important lesson number four has to do with organizational leadership.
 This kind of turnaround is unavoidably inspiring to those around you, as well.
-I soon noticed that most everyone at the office had also been much more focused on eating well, shedding some unwanted pounds, and staying optimally fit.
-That’s the kind of positive environment I’d like to enjoy working in for the rest of my life, and is something I can now cherish and work to preserve and nurture as the organization’s CEO.
-The people around me have learned to very thoughtfully keep the donuts and chocolates out of site, and we stand around the kitchen exchanging paleo recipes and talking about our most recent hiking trail finds instead.
+I soon noticed that most everyone at the office had also been much more focused on eating well, shedding unwanted pounds, and staying fit.
+That’s the kind of positive environment I’d like to enjoy working in for the rest of my life.
+It’s an environment I can now cherish while working to nurture and preserve as the organization’s CEO.

 New Year’s is coming, and the obligatory resolutions along with it.
-If you’ve been saying “this is the year I’m gonna finally…” – just do it!
+If you’ve been saying “This is the year I’m going to finally…” – just do it!
 You’re only regret will be to have waited so long.

-This blog article was contributed by Ron Wiener, the founder and CEO of ThermoGenesis Group, Inc., which owns Office Fitness Media (including this website), iMovR and Treadio.
+This blog article was contributed by Ron Wiener, the founder and CEO of ThermoGenesis Group, Inc., which owns Office Fitness Media (including this website) and iMovR.